seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 nano docker-compose.yml
 ```

-The following options must be modified in the `docker-compose.yml` file:
+The following options must be modified in the Compose file:

 * The password of MariaDB root (MYSQL_ROOT_PASSWORD and DB_ROOT_PASSWD)
 * The use of Let's Encrypt for SSL (SEATABLE_SERVER_LETSENCRYPT)
 * The host name (SEATABLE_SERVER_HOSTNAME)

-Optional customizable options in the `docker-compose.yml` are:
+Optional customizable options in the Compose file are:

 * The volume paths for the container db
 * The volume path for the container seatable